Convective Turing Bifurcation: Introduction

-These results are of two rather different types, the first concerning formal accuracy, or truncation error, of the complex Ginzburg-Landau approximation for general solutionas of (cGL) on a finite time-interval, and the second existence of and rigorous convergence error from nearby exact solutions of \eqref{std} for the special case of space-time periodic solutions \eqref{GLper}-\eqref{st} of (cGL).
+These results are of two rather different types, the first concerning formal accuracy, or truncation error, of the complex Ginzburg-Landau approximation for general solutions of (cGL) on a finite time-interval, and the second existence of and rigorous convergence error from nearby exact solutions of \eqref{std} for the special case of space-time periodic solutions \eqref{GLper}-\eqref{st} of (cGL).
 In both cases, we show that our results remain valid under reasonable assumptions, also in the {\it nonlocal} case that $L(k)$ a general Fourier multiplier; see Section \ref{sec:MGN}.
 This may be useful in applications such as chemotaxis, water waves, etc.; see, for example, \cite{BBTW,L} and references therein.

-Theorem \ref{maincGL} was established in \cite{SS} and \cite{NW} for plane Poiseuille flow and Rayleigh-Benard convection.
-A general statement may be found in \cite{En}; however, as we do not readily find such an exposition in the literature, we find it useful to present it here, without claim of originality, both for general interest and as preparation for the analysis in Theorem \ref{mainLS}.
-The treatment of nonlocal equations in Section \ref{sec:MGN} and expansion to all orders in Section \ref{s:allorders} may likewise be of interest.
-See also the discussion of nonresonant semilinear hyperbolic problems in Remark \ref{wrinklermk}.
+Theorem \ref{maincGL} was established by classical matched asymptotic analysis in \cite{SS} and \cite{NW} for plane Poiseuille flow and Rayleigh-Benard convection; the general case is treated in \cite[\S 2.2]{M3}.
+For completeness, and as preparation for the analysis in Theorem \ref{mainLS} and companion paper \cite{WZ1}, we reprove the theorem here step by step, in full detail.
+The treatment of nonlocal equations in Section \ref{sec:MGN} and expansion to all orders in Section \ref{s:allorders} may likewise be of interest; see also the discussion of nonresonant semilinear hyperbolic problems in Remark \ref{wrinklermk}.
+Theorem \ref{maincGL} is established in Theorem \ref{3.1} in the simple case of a nonlinearity that is a function of $u$ alone, and extended to all orders and general quasilinear nonlinearities in Theorem \ref{allordersthm}.